-Monitoring sites will be chosen based on the need to collect the necessary data to address study objectives.
+Monitoring sites will be chosen based on their ability to address study objectives.
 Volunteer WWTPs throughout California will be identified through direct contact with plant management and technical staff.
-Participating WWTPs will span a wide range of comparative parameters, including geographic region, size (measured in gallons treated per day), treatment capability (secondary or tertiary), final treatment (disinfectant), surrounding land use patterns (e.g., urban, rural), and point of discharge (freshwater or marine).
-Participating plant information is summarized in Table 1.
-Volunteer WWTPs will likely be asked to commit to participating for a period of 1 to 2 years at a time; however, details will be determined on a plant-by-plant basis.
+Participating WWTPs will span a wide range of comparative parameters, including geographic region, size (measured in gallons treated per day), treatment capability (secondary or tertiary), final treatment (disinfectant), surrounding land use patterns (e.g., urban, agricultural), and point of discharge (freshwater or marine).
+Participating plant information is summarized in Table 2.
+Volunteer WWTPs will be asked to commit to participating for a period of 1 to 2 years at a time; however, details will be determined on a plant-by-plant basis.
 The goal is to obtain commitments from up to 30 WWTPs.
 Additional WWTPs may be included as participation in the program increases.